 It is essential.
 Because most shovels are steel made, there is a growing concern of developing rust on them after a few days.
 Naturally, your shovel will be exposed to wet surfaces and moisture.
 So, you need to be careful about choosing the rust-repellent ones.

 The length and material of the shaft are other vital factors.
 A length between 44 and 48 inches is usually great for people of average height.
-However, you can customise your own size if you are a shorter or taller person.
+However, you can customize your own size if you are a shorter or taller person.
 Or you may end up with a bad back and suffer for life!

-Also, the material of the shaft can be wooden, plastic, or made from fibreglass.
+Also, the material of the shaft can be wooden, plastic, or made from fiberglass.
 Wood is more prone to damage, and water can ruin it quickly.
 Also, wooden ones are not great for heavy-duty tasks.

 When shovels come with a D-shaped grip at the end, it becomes very comfortable to use them.
 Typically, all shovels have this structure.
 It is easy to insert your hand within and hold onto it firmly through the D-hole.